nmeri17/suphle/README.md

 This is the dev-facing project intended for contribution to Suphle itself.
 Its complete documentation is live at [Suphle.com](https://suphle.com).

-High-level details about what Suphle's capabilities are and why it was built have been migrated [here](https://dev.to/mmayboy_/introducing-suphle-the-tale-of-a-modern-php-framework-54i9).
+High-level details about what Suphle's capabilities are and why it was built have been migrated [here](https://dev.to/mmayboy_/introducing-suphle-the-tale-of-a-modern-php-framework-54i9) and [here](https://nmeri.hashnode.dev/a-synopsis-of-the-suphle-framework).

 ## Testing